Instructions for Internship Application

 - All graduate transcripts

 - Three letters of recommendation reference, at least two of which are from individuals who have supervised your clinical work.

-We will accept applications from interested candidates through November 2, 2018 and will offer in-person interviews to select candidates by December 7, 2018.
-In person interviews will be conducted during the first or second week of January, 2019.
+We will accept applications from interested candidates through November 5, 2019 and will offer in-person interviews to select candidates by December 6, 2019.
+In person interviews will be conducted during the second and third week of January, 2020.

 This internship program abides by the APPIC Match Policies, which are published on APPIC’s Website.

 This internship site further agrees to abide by the APPIC policy that no person at this training facility will solicit, accept or use any ranking-related information from any intern applicant.